-These consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information, and have been prepared using the historical cost basis.
-Furthermore, these consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company and its subsidiary.
+These consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information, and have been prepared using the historical cost basis, except for financial instruments carried at fair value.
+Furthermore, these consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company and its subsidiaries.
 All values are rounded to the nearest dollar.

 These consolidated financial statements include the accounts of the Company and its subsidiaries.
 All material intercompany transactions and balances between subsidiaries have been eliminated on consolidation.
 The Company holds a 50% interest in Cantabrica del Zinc ("Cantabrica"), along with its joint venture partner, the Aldesa Group.
 Cantabrica is reported as a joint venture in these consolidated financial statements.
-Refer to Note 6.
+Refer to Note 8.